• Home

 Overhead, close- up photo of Shrimp cooked in a honey garlic sauce and garnished with lime wedges, jalapeno slices, and sliced scallions.

-What’s the best shrimp to use?
+What’s the best shrimp for sautéing?

 While there are many varieties of shrimp, the three most common types found at the store are pink, white and brown shrimp.
 It’s important to note that each variety of shrimp covers many different species.
 The terms below (pink, white, brown) are blanket terms used to describe several species of shrimp.